Active Providers: log in to your account to access additional content.

 A: The following three (3) billing options are available:

-2. Patient pre-payment: Patients can send in the payment in full with a check, money order, or credit card information.
-We will mail an itemized receipt to the patient that can be submitted to their Medicare company for possible reimbursement.
+- Patient Pay: Patients can send in the payment in full with a check, money order, or credit card information.
+Upon request, we will send an itemized receipt to the patient that can be submitted to their insurance company for possible reimbursement.

-3. Medicare billing: DiagnosTechs will bill Medicare at the retail price and patients may be billed for the deductibles.
+- Medicare billing: DiagnosTechs will bill Medicare at the retail price, and patients may be billed for the deductibles.

 Q: Will I receive an itemized invoice showing which patients DiagnosTechs is billing me for?